13 Of The Gold Coast’s Best Steak Restaurants In 2026

 The Prom, Sanctuary Cove Village, Hope Island QLD 4212

-$34–75 per solo steak (average $56.50) / $95–139 per share steak (average $110)
+$35–75 per solo steak (average $57) / $105–240 per share steak (average $145)

-Sanctuary Cove is synonymous with great restaurants, and Red’s Kitchen & Bar keeps up the standard.
+Sanctuary Cove is synonymous with swanky restaurants, and Red’s Kitchen & Bar keeps up the standard.
 This waterside steakhouse is all about contemporary Australian cuisine, with gourmet cheeseburgers and pies sitting beside beef carpaccio and freshly-shucked oysters.

-Though, the chargrill is the hero here.
-The six solo steak dishes each comes with a side of house 'slaw and a delightfully crispy polenta bar.
-If you’re dining with someone else, choose between three share platters, including the Angus eye fillet brochette—half a metre of skewered steak, cooked sous vide filet mignon and finished on the grill.
-(If a 200g steak is more your style, book on a Thursday night to access the Steak Night specials).
+- If you’re dining with someone else, I recommend choosing one of the three share platters, including the Angus eye fillet brochette—half a metre of skewered steak, cooked sous vide filet mignon and finished on the grill

 Hurricane’s Grill & Bar